bgamari/ghc-wiki-import/records/declared-overloaded-record-fields.md

-The r{ ... } is syntactic sugar for the constraint meaning "record r has field customer\_id at type Int".
+The 'r{ ... }' is syntactic sugar for the constraint meaning "record r has field customer\_id at type Int".